Sudo-Victor-Victory/receipt-processor-challenge/README.md

 3. docker-compose build receipt-processor
 4. docker-compose run receipt-processor
 You'll know you succeeded when you see `[GIN-debug] Listening and serving HTTP on localhost:1313`
-5. In a new command window (git bash, bash, linux terminal, etc)
+5. Open a new command window (git bash, bash, linux terminal, etc)

 The rest of these commands are optional if you know what you are doing.
 Here's what I did
-1. Run docker ps
+1. Run docker ps in the new command window
 2. Look at the **contianer ID** for the image named **receipt-processor:latest**
 3. Run ```docker exec -it 3cc4f55b270b sh```